-Pinnacles is only one and a half hours from San Jose, so if you're in the Bay Area, you have no excuses not to visit.
+Pinnacles is only one and a half hours from San Jose, so if you're in the Bay Area, you should take the time to visit.
 If you're not from the area, but you're driving past, don't miss out on the opportunity to stop by.

-Why visit Pinnacles?
-Because the experience of visiting Pinnacles leaves you feeling extremely fortunate.
+Should you visit Pinnacles?
+Yes, the experience of visiting Pinnacles leaves you feeling extremely fortunate.
 The park gives a lot more than you would expect going in.
-The playground of unique rock structures and exhilarating hikes leave you in a state of wonder and amazement and you won't look at anything the same again.
+Pinnacles is one big playground of unique rock structures and exhilarating hikes that leave you in a state of wonder and amazement.
+You won't look at anything the same again.

 Planning and Preparing to visit Pinnacles

 If you like to camp, Pinnacles is a great choice.
 The campground is beautiful and the spots are spacious.
 Be sure to reserve a campground as soon as possible as they do fill up quickly.
 You can find more information on camping here and you can reserve a campground at recreation.gov.